stitchdata/docs/_getting-started/concepts-system-overview-guide.md

           For more info, refer to the [loading reference]({{ link.destinations.storage.loading-data | prepend: site.baseurl }}) for your destination.

-## todo: confirm how we handle data that doesn't have timezone info in the source
+          > TODO: confirm how we handle data that doesn't have timezone info in the source

   - title: "System architecture"
     anchor: "system-architecture"
+    summary: "A step-by-step tour of the Stitch system, from data extracted to data loaded"
     content: |
       Now that you understand the basics of Stitch and how data replication works, let's take a look at the internal workings of the Stitch system.